Boen97/BackStore/notes/go/the-go-programming-language-2017/b-program-structure/i-packages-and-files.md

 - the `doc` comment immediately preceding the package declaration documents the package as a whole.
 - Only one file in each package should have a package doc comment.
 - Extensive doc comments are often placed in a file of their own, conventionally called doc.go.

+## imports

+- within a Go program, every package is identified by a unique string called its `import path`
+- The `import` above lets us refer to names within `gopl.io/ch2/tempconv` by using a `qualified identifier` like `tempconv.CToF`
+- by default, the short name is the package name - `tempconv` in this case
+- but an `import` declaration may specify an alternative name to avoid a `conflict`

+- it is an error to import a package and then not refer to it.
+- better still, use the `golang.org/x/tools/cmd/goimports` tool
+- which automatically inserts and remove packages from the import declaration as necessary.

+## package initialization

+- package initialization begins by initializing package-level variables in the order in which they are declared
+- except that dependencies are resolved first.
+- if the package has multiple `.go` files
+- they are initialized in the order in which the files are given to the compiler;
+- the `go` tool sorts `.go` files by name before invoking the compiler.
+- `func init() {}`
+- Such init functions can’t be called or referenced, but otherwise they are normal functions.
+- within each file, `init` functions are automatically executed when the program starts
+- in the order in which they are declared

+- one package is initialized at a time.
+- in the order of imports in the program, dependencies first.
+- so a package `p` importing `q` can be sure that `q` is fully initialized before `p's` initialization begins.
+- initialization proceeds from the bottom up;
+- the `main` package is the last to be initialized